Welcome – into August 2018!

 This month, KLS contributed cash and management training to the Kahill Seed Fund Initiative – an idea that I carried for a while, and when i was distracted with the rest of life happening, my firebrand friend, Patricia Kahill was on the ground executing.
 Young People can congregate around a shared vision such as raising small patient capital to support businesses of young people.
 I am so excited about this.
 I offered to take the first 4 participants into the Management Class’ fast track program.
 I hope that the Seed Funds’s application to the DFCU investment club will yield positively.

 GHC – Still one of my favourite communities, and always growing.
 Just last month, 28 new fellows were added to the Uganda community.
 I helped to recruit for this class, and I will happily serve as a community mentor to 2 fellows.
 I will also be looking to support the Alumni community in some advisory role.
 I have been privileged to be a fellow, and alumni, staff and most recently staff alumni!
 What’s left – well, I will be looking to become a fellow supervisor, and continue to push for alumni inclusion on the GHC board – as a voice of the community.
 GHC continues to be one of the most exciting career decisions of my life.
 I continue to oscillate between health and technology, but make no mistake, while I still love computers, I loooove people.

 What else is on my radar?
 There is a little idea that Fifi has been playing with, its called Haven Kid’s Salon – Haven launches this month, on the Saturday the 4th!
 Except, there’s more to the eye – its a catchment for parents who want to find out about Child Counselling, Child-minder training; insights about child protection policies and all things to do with, as my friend, and owner of an amazing Kindergarten, raising amazing children.

-As always, I place my thoughts on the Blog page, you are welcome to read along.
+As always, I place my other random thoughts on the Blog page, you are welcome to read along.